Shooting at Pittsburgh synagogue: At least 11 dead, suspect in custody

 "We simply cannot accept this violence as a normal part of American life," Wolf said.
 "These senseless acts of violence are not who we are as Pennsylvanians.
 They’re not who we are as Americans."

-Flags were ordered lowered to half-staff at the Pennsylvania capitol complex and other state facilities in honor of the victims.
+Trump ordered the flag at the White House and at federal and military facilities lowered to half-staff.
+Flags were also ordered lowered to half-staff at the Pennsylvania capitol complex and other state facilities in honor of the victims.
 Across the country, cities said they would be stepping up police presence at houses of worship, including in New York City, Baltimore and Los Angeles.

 In Atlanta, police were also dispatched to synagogues.
-Peter Berg, senior rabbi at The Temple, told NBC affiliate WPIX that he was “devastated” to learn of the “horrifically tragic shooting” in Pittsburgh.
+Peter Berg, senior rabbi at The Temple, told NBC affiliate WXIA that he was “devastated” to learn of the “horrifically tragic shooting” in Pittsburgh.

 “This is an incident of explicit anti-Semitism,” he said.

-Shabbat morning services began at 9:45 a.m. at the Tree of Life Congregation, which is in close proximity to Carnegie Mellon University, according to its website.
+Shabbat morning services began at 9:45 a.m. at Tree of Life, which is close to Carnegie Mellon University, according to its website.
 The Conservative congregation was founded more than 150 years ago and is led by Rabbi Jeffrey Myers, who came to the synagogue in August 2017.

 Squirrel Hill is considered a historic Jewish enclave and center for Jewish life in Pittsburgh.
 It is home to more than a quarter of Jewish households in the Pittsburgh-area, according to a Brandeis University study of the Greater Pittsburgh Jewish community.